Victor Spinetti: Writing

 Spinetti's poetry, notably Watchers Along the Mall (1963), and prose appeared in various publications.
-His memoir, Victor Spinetti Up Front...: His Strictly Confidential Autobiography, published in September 2006, is filled with anecdotes.
+His memoir, Victor Spinetti Up Front...: His Strictly Confidential Autobiography, published in September 2006, is filled with anecdotes and personal insights into life with the Beatles as well as previously unpublished photos of the Fab Four.
 In conversation with BBC Radio 2's Michael Ball, on his show broadcast on 7 September 2008, Spinetti revealed that Princess Margaret had been instrumental in securing the necessary censor permission for the first run of Oh, What A Lovely War!.

 Personal life

-Spinetti lived with his partner of forty-four years, Graham Curnow, who died in 1997.
+Spinetti lived in Brighton with his partner of 44 years, Graham Curnow.
+They were openly non-monogamous, and Spinetti openly talked about other sexual encounters in his memoir.
 Curnow appeared in the 1959 British horror film Horrors of the Black Museum.
+Curnow became seriously ill towards the end of his life, and Spinetti sold most of his Beatles memorabilia to ensure Curnow was comfortable.
+Curnow died in 1997.

 Death

-Spinetti had been diagnosed with prostate cancer in February 2011, after he collapsed onstage on Valentine's Day.
+Spinetti had been diagnosed with prostate cancer in February 2011 after collapsing onstage on Valentine's Day.
 He suffered a spinal fracture and discovered only by chance that he had a tumour.
-He was at first treated in London, but after being cared for by his sister and brother-in-law, he moved to the Velindre Cancer Centre in Whitchurch for radiotherapy treatment.
+He was at first treated in London, but after being cared for by his sister and brother-in-law he moved to the Velindre Cancer Centre in Whitchurch for radiotherapy.
 He died from the disease at Monnow Vale Integrated Health and Social Care Facility in Monmouth on the morning of 19 June 2012.
 His funeral was conducted by Ajahn Khemadhammo.